tinymce/tinymce-docs/advanced/keyboard-shortcuts.md

 ## Add custom shortcuts to TinyMCE

-> **Important**: Adding a custom shortcut with a keyboard combination that conflicts with an existing shortcut will override the existing shortcut.
+> **Important**: Adding a custom shortcut with a keyboard combination that conflicts with an existing {{site.productname}} or browser shortcut will override the existing shortcut.

 To add a custom keyboard shortcut to {{site.productname}}, use either: